Retire in Costa Rica

 What advice do overseas retirees have for others considering retiring abroad?

 "Make sure you have a plan.
 Research everything.
 Don't come with vices like drugs, heavy drinking.
 And make sure you keep busy.
-Hobbies, events, etc. I don't sit around," explained a retiree in San Jose.
+Hobbies, events, etc. I don't sit around," said a person in San Jose.

 What are the most challenging aspects of retiring in Costa Rica?